Smoothed Online Optimization with Unreliable Predictions: Model Description

 The assumption that hitting cost functions are $\alpha$-polyhedral is standard in the literature on online optimization with switching costs \cite{chen2018smoothed, lin2020online, zhang2021revisiting}.
-This type of structural assumption on hitting costs is in fact necessary to ensure the existence of a competitive algorithm for online optimization with switching costs on general metric spaces.\footnote{If hitting costs are allowed to be arbitrary, or if the only imposed assumption is that hitting costs are convex, then the problem class contains convex body chasing (CBC) as a special case \cite{sellkeChasingConvexBodies2020}.
+This type of structural assumption on hitting costs is in fact necessary to ensure the existence of a competitive algorithm for online optimization with switching costs on general vector spaces.\footnote{If hitting costs are allowed to be arbitrary, or if the only imposed assumption is that hitting costs are convex, then the problem class contains convex body chasing (CBC) as a special case \cite{sellkeChasingConvexBodies2020}.
 The competitive ratio of any algorithm for CBC on any $d$-dimensional normed vector space is $\Omega(\sqrt{d})$, so no algorithm can be competitive for CBC on an infinite-dimensional vector space.} The assumption that the switching cost is a metric is also crucial to our results; as we show in Appendix \ref{appendix:soco_squared_dist}, it is impossible to achieve simultaneous robustness and non-trivial consistency when the switching cost is a Bregman divergence, another common choice of switching cost, of which the squared Euclidean norm is a special case \cite{goel2019beyond}.

-\begin{remark} The fact that the hitting cost may be non-convex introduces new algorithmic challenges.
+The fact that the hitting cost may be non-convex introduces new algorithmic challenges.
 For example, one cannot simply interpolate two points to obtain a convex combination of the hitting cost as done in state-of-the-art literature on online optimization without predictions \cite{bansal2015competitive, chen2018smoothed, goel2019beyond}.
-Rather than focusing on the computational challenge of how to solve non-convex optimization problems offline, we assume that we have an oracle that is able to solve these problems and focus on the algorithmic challenges for online decision making. \end{remark}
+The non-convexity also poses computational challenges as the true minimizer of a non-convex optimization problem may not be attainable.
+Throughout, we therefore let our algorithms rely on approximate solvers, defined as follows.

+\begin{definition} Let $g: X \to [0, \infty]$ be any non-convex function.
+We say that $r$ \textbf{approximately solves} $g$, denoted by $r \approx \arg\min_{x \in X} g(x)$, if $r$ is the result of any non-convex solver applied to $g$.
+We define the \textbf{accuracy} of the solution $r$ as